Celebrating 20 Years

 Participating in high quality professional development once meant California independent school educators had to travel good distances, often at a great expense.
 Our first iteration as the Bay Area Teacher Development Collaborative (BATDC) changed all that by creating local opportunities responsive to educators’ most pressing needs.
 And now as a statewide organization serving 100’s of educators at over 140 member schools, our impact has grown exponentially.

-To celebrate this milestone we will be publishing 20 Years, 20 Stories throughout 2021.
+To celebrate this milestone we will be publishing CATDC Community Stories throughout 2021 and 2022.
 Celebrate with us by learning more about these inspiring educators in our community!

 FOUNDING EXECUTIVE DIRECTOR, JANET MCGARVEY

 What if it worked?
 These were the words I repeated over and over... and it DID work thanks to the support of our first member schools, and the administrators and teachers who had faith.

 As a flourishing nonprofit organization that has pivoted successfully in the time of COVID-19, CATDC is poised to be even more intentional and creative about our own growth, to set in place new structures and programs to better serve educator learning, deepen and extend our community, and build vital relationships that amplify individual development.